CoordSpace/adblock-control/README.md

-# Adblock Control
+# Pi-hole Adblock Control

-A simple golang webapp for temporarily disabling a self-hosted instance of the [Pi-Hole](https://pi-hole.net/) adblocker.
+A simple golang webapp for temporarily disabling a self-hosted instance of the [Pi-hole V6.0+](https://pi-hole.net/) adblocker.

-Useful for when a family member needs to quickly make an order from a retailer that pins their site functionality on 3rd-party services that threaten your ambient privacy online.
+Useful for when a family member needs to quickly make an order from a retailer that pins their site functionality on 3rd-party services that threaten your ambient privacy online and/or also spread malware.
 (I'm looking at you Lowes, Macy's, JCPenney, & CVS)

 Intended for use in combination with Docker and a reverse proxy such as [Traefik](https://docs.traefik.io/) or [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy).